 Building Soil Fertility

 Building healthy soil is crucial for regenerative gardening.
-Start by testing the soil to understand its nutrients and pH level.
+Start by testing the soil to understand its nutrient levels and pH.
 This knowledge helps determine what amendments are necessary.

 Add organic matter, like compost or well-rotted manure, to enrich the soil.
 This improves its structure and increases water retention.

 Plant cover crops, such as clover or beans, during off-seasons.
 These crops add nitrogen and prevent erosion.
-Additionally, practice crop rotation to maintain fertility and reduce pests.
+Additionally, practice crop rotation to maintain soil fertility and reduce pest problems.

 Mulching around plants helps retain moisture and suppress weeds.
 This simple technique enhances soil health over time.
-Using these strategies can create a vibrant, productive garden.
+Utilizing these strategies can create a vibrant and productive garden.

 Case Studies and Real-world Examples